 Our air mainly consists of two gases: nitrogen (ca. 78%) & oxygen (ca. 21%).
 Besides those two, we breathe carbon dioxide, argon and traces of a number of other gases.
 If other substances are measurable in the air, those are called air pollution.

 Air quality refers to the concentration of foreign substances in the air.
 Air quality indices and recommendations are defined based on scientific knowledge and insights on how the harmful pollutants impact humans and the environment.
 Thus, the discussion about the qualified air, legal standards and efforts to limit pollution vary based on many factors.
 These are due to different countries, the particular environments (e.g. general outdoors or workplace) and the duration of pollution exposure.

 Why do air quality and air pollution matter?

 Most of the air pollutants are harmful to human health in various ways, also negatively impact ecosystems and climate.
 More specifically, 9 out of 10 people globally breathe polluted air.
 Air pollution causes 7 million deaths per year and 5 trillion USD in yearly economic damages.
 Employee productivity, for example, can decrease by up to 50% in offices with poor air conditions.
 This explains why air pollution features prominently in the UN Sustainable Development Goals (SDGs).

 More and more governments and NGOs recognize the risks of air pollution threatening our society.
 So they are setting up legal frameworks to protect citizens, local ecosystems and our planet.

 Are there any laws and regulations against air pollution?

 - Globally: The World Health Organization (WHO) sets recommended limits for health-harmful concentrations of key air pollutants both outdoors and inside buildings and homes, based on a global synthesis of scientific evidence.
-Its guidelines cover annual and daily concentrations of fine particulates, nitrogen dioxide, sulfur dioxide, carbon monoxide, ozone, and other pollutants.
+Its guidelines cover annual and daily concentrations of fine particulates, nitrogen dioxide, sulphur dioxide, carbon monoxide, ozone, and other pollutants.